 Dallas County Master Gardeners provide free gardening advice to area residents.
 We welcome the opportunity to help you find the solution to your gardening problems.
 Just call us or email us.

 Dallas County Master Gardener Association, Inc. is a non-profit, educational and volunteer service organization affiliated with Texas A&M AgriLife Extension Service an agency of Texas A&M University.
 The program is designed to increase the availability of horticultural information and extend horticultural projects throughout the county.
+Educational programs of the Texas A&M AgriLife Extension Service are open to all people without regard to race, color, religion, sex, national origin, age, disability, genetic information or veteran status.
+The Texas A&M University System, U.S. Department of Agriculture, and the County Commissioners Courts of Texas Cooperating.
 Our Association is a member of Texas Master Gardener Association.
 Read More